Minerva-J/PGU-net-Model/README.md

 python 3.7, CUDA 10.1, numpy 1.17, matplotlib 3.1.1, scikit-image (0.21), scipy (0.3.1), pyparsing (2.4.2), pytorch (1.0) (anaconda is recommended)
 other packages could be the latest version.

-# Instructions for runing

 # Training:

-# 1.Install all dependencies
+1.Install all dependencies

-# 2.For PGU-net+: Progressive Growing of U-net+,
+2.For PGU-net+: Progressive Growing of U-net+, python train_PG.py
-python train_PG.py

 For the U-net structure in the ﬁnal stag, python train.py